U-Bahn Serfaus: Overview

 Serfaus is a busy ski resort, and during the season has to cater for large numbers of skiers.
 The slopes are accessed by a cable car and a gondola lift, whose lower stations are situated at one end of the village's main street.
 A large car park is located at the other end of this street, and the Dorfbahn connects the two, allowing the conversion of the village into a car-free zone.
 Besides the two terminal stations at Seilbahn (cable car) and Parkplatz (car park), there are two intermediate stations in the village centre.

-The line was built in 1985 by the Freissler-Otis company.
+The line was built in 1985 by the Freissler-Otis company, and began operation on 14 December that year, with its official opening taking place on 16 January the following year.
 It consists of a single, 1280 m one-track line, with a single train operating on a shuttle basis.
-The train comprises two cars, is suspended on an air cushion, and is moved by a funicular haulage system.
+The train comprises two cars, is suspended on an air cushion, and is moved by a cable haulage system.
 The tunnel is 3.24 m wide and 3.52 m high.
 The train can carry 390 people, and travels at a speed of 40 km/h.

-During the winter season the line operates between 7.45 and 18.45, and between 7.45 and 17.30 or 18.15 in the summer.
+During the winter season the line operates between 07:45 and 18:45, and between 07:45 and 17:30 or 18:15 in the summer.
 A single journey takes 7 minutes, with the intermediate stations served only in the respective main load direction (in the morning toward Seilbahn, in the afternoon toward Parkplatz).
 The service is free of charge.

-Extensive renovations were carried out from 2016 to 2019, and the new train began operating in July 2019, almost doubling its passenger capacity.
+Extensive renovations were carried out from 2016 to 2019, and the new train, manufactured by Leitner Ropeways, began operating in July 2019, almost doubling its passenger capacity.